-a.
-Refer to Section 5.3.1.1 Physical Examination, for more details.

-b.
-Survival information includes i.e., the date/cause of death, post treatment cancer therapies, etc.

-- The Quality of Life Questionnaires should be administered and completed prior to any other study procedures being performed at these visits.
-Refer to Section 5.3.7, Health Economic and Patient-Reported Outcome Measures, for further information. ు - 30-Day Safety Follow-up visit should occur approximately 30 days (± 3 days) after the last dose of venetoclax. ų. - Upon discontinuation of study drug treatment, survival information (i.e., the date/cause of death, post treatment cancer therapies, etc.) will be collected every 6 months $(\pm 7 \text{ days})$ for a period of 2 years. e.
+- In countries where venetoclax is not commercially available, subjects who continue to derive benefit after 2 years of treatment may be able to extend their treatment for up to 2 additional years.
+AbbVie will work with the investigator on a case by case basis to consider the potential continuation of venetoclax therapy. - Within 72 hours before or after scheduled visit. - Within 72 hours prior to scheduled visit. - The visit window for scheduled visits is ± 2 days. - a.
+Refer to Section 5.3.1.1 Physical Examination, for more details. - b.
+Survival information includes i.e., the date/cause of death, post treatment cancer therapies, etc. - c.
+The Quality of Life Questionnaires should be administered and completed prior to any other study procedures being performed at these visits.
+Refer to Section 5.3.7, Health Economic and Patient-Reported Outcome Measures, for further information. - d.
+30-Day Safety Follow-up visit should occur approximately 30 days (± 3 days) after the last dose of venetoclax. - e.
+Upon discontinuation of study drug treatment, survival information (i.e., the date/cause of death, post treatment cancer therapies, etc.) will be collected every 6 months (± 7 days) for a period of 2 years.

-Sample Collections (Sample Type) Week 1 Day 1 Week 24 Day 1 Week 48 Day 1 Confirmation of CR/CRi Comments MRD Assessment Peripheral Blood Х Х Х Х 12 mL, EDTA Tube, Ship DOC Bone Marrow Aspirate a Х 2 - 3 mL, EDTA Tube, Ship DOC
+Sample Collections (Sample Type) Week 1 Day 1 Week 24 Day 1 Week 48 Day 1 Confirmation of CR/CRi Comments MRD Assessment Peripheral Blood Х Х Х Х 12 mL, EDTA Tube, Ship DOC Bone Marrow Aspirate ^a Х 2 - 3 mL, EDTA Tube, Ship DOC